juandahurgil/test-java-between/README.md

 ## About The Project

-`TEST-JAVA-BETWEEN` Get the right price by product.
+`TEST-JAVA-BETWEEN` Get the right price by product built with a hexagonal architecture.

 ### Prerequisites